 The trucking industry has been faced with a qualified driver shortage.
 The pandemic events of 2020 intensified an already challenging qualified driver market.
-Competition for drivers, which has historically been intense, escalates during periods of increased freight demand which intensified during the second half of 2020 and continued through the first quarter of 2021.
+Competition for drivers, which has historically been intense, escalates during periods of increased freight demand which intensified during the second half of 2020 and continued through the first half of 2021.
 Competition for qualified drivers will continue to be challenging going forward due to the decreasing numbers of qualified drivers in our industry.
 We continually explore new strategies to attract and retain qualified drivers with changes in market conditions and demands.
 We hire the majority of our drivers with at least six months of over-the-road experience and safe driving records.
-As discussed below, Millis Transfer's driver training program will provide an additional source of future potential professional drivers.
+As discussed below, Millis Transfer's driver training program provides an additional source of future potential professional drivers.
 In order to attract and retain experienced drivers who understand the importance of customer service, we have sought to solidify our position as an industry leader in driver compensation in our operating markets.
-We have implemented three driver pay increases within the past four years (October 2017, July 2018, and October 2020) and expect to make enhancements to driver pay during the second quarter of 2021.
+We have increased wages and enhanced the compensation for our drivers multiple times in the last nine months.
+Further, we have continued to get more creative in providing better pay, benefits, equipment, and facilities for our drivers.
 Our comprehensive driver compensation and benefits program rewards drivers for years of service and safe operating mileage benchmarks, which are critical to our operational and financial performance.
-Our driver pay package includes future pay increases based on years of continued service with us, increased rates for accident-free miles of operation, detention pay, and other pay programs to assist drivers with unproductive time.
+Our driver pay package includes minimum pay protection provisions, future pay increases based on years of continued service with us, increased rates for accident-free miles of operation, detention pay, and other pay programs to assist drivers with unproductive time.
 We believe that our driver compensation and benefits package is consistently among the best in the industry.
 We are committed to investing in our drivers and compensating them for safety as both are key to our operational and financial performance.

-On August 26, 2019 we completed our third acquisition in eight years, acquiring Millis Transfer.
-The Millis Transfer acquisition added additional dry van truckload capacity to our core operations.
-They have operated a driver training school program for over 20 years and through this program, potential drivers are taught the driving skills and core safety procedures required to obtain a commercial drivers license.
-We expect to open our first joint driver training school at a Heartland Express terminal in Carlisle, PA during the second quarter of 2021.
+Millis Transfer has operated a driver training school program for over 20 years and through this program, potential drivers are taught the driving skills and core safety procedures required to obtain a commercial drivers license.
+We expect to open our first joint driver training school at a legacy Heartland Express terminal in Carlisle, PA during the third quarter of 2021.
 The driver training school program offers an additional opportunity to hire professional drivers other than the traditional approach of hiring only experienced over-the-road drivers.
-Millis Transfer has driver compensation and benefit packages similar to Heartland including a driver pay structure that rewards drivers for safety and longevity.